cwarden45/Bastu_Cat_Genome/README.md

 **basepaws (mouth swab, $1000, ~15x sequencing, with raw data as FASTQ+BAM+gVCF)**:

+Currently, it looks like this is [officially available for $499 or $599](https://shop.basepaws.com/collections/all-products/products/whole-genome-sequencing).

 Purchased Test on 3/7/2019

 Activated Kit / Collected Sample on 3/14/2019